futuresuper/fs-website-2021/src/pages/faqs/what-information-do-i-need-to-pay-employer-contributions-via-a-clearing-house.md

 Member number (request this from the employee)

-The below video tutorial demonstrates how to set up a payment instruction from the Small Business Superannuation Clearing House (SBSCH).

-`Source: Services Australia, YouTube`
+_Note - If you are a small business with 19 or fewer employees, or a turnover of less than $10 million a year, you can access the ATO's Small Business Super Clearing House (SBSCH).
+To register or find out more, go to [www.ato.gov.au/SBSCH](http://www.ato.gov.au/SBSCH)._